 -

-Share your first-day range selfie in the 5-Day Vocal Warm-Up Challenge community for accountability.
+Share your first-day range selfie in the 5-Day Vocal Warm-Up Refresh community for accountability.

 Every semitone reclaimed is a confidence win.
 Take it one glide, one straw siren at a time—you’ll be surprised how quickly your old notes come back when you train smart.